EricFarrell/Cybersecurity-Portfolio/pfSense/README.md

 ## pfSense
-### Description & Objective
+### Objective
+- Configure the TCP port to 8443.
+- Block access to World of Warcraft.
+- Restrict access to the websites Hulu.com and Tiktok.com.

 First, I made sure my pfSense VM is running and operating properly. from Kali Linux VM, I accessed the pfSense web interface by entering it's IP address into the web browser.
-My objective of this section is to set the TCP port to 8443, disable World of Warcraft from being accessed, Hulu.com, and Tiktok.com.

 I navigated to the system settings/Advanced/Admin Access and change the TCP port to 8443.
 ![image](https://github.com/user-attachments/assets/a019ff09-087d-46f3-a5de-0392fbec9d53)